fnbalves/vocabulary_learning_tool/README.md

 # Features

 Currently, there are two games implemented.
 At the first one, the player must guess the correct word for a picture, and at the second one, the player must guess the gender indicator.
 (For example, Der, Die and Das for German)

+# Usage

+(For Windows)
+Download a release from the [release page](https://github.com/fnbalves/vocabulary_learning_tool/releases), unzip the file and run the vocabulary_learning_tool.exe file inside of the unzipped folder.

+# Creating a package for other OS

+Just use the electron-packager tool as pointed out by [this tutorial](https://www.christianengvall.se/electron-packager-tutorial/).